 Local regulations - these are documents that establish certain regulations for repeated use, mandatory for all employees of the organization, that is, having normativity.

-Signs of normative acts:
+Signs of regulations:

-• acceptance in the prescribed manner;
+• acceptance in due course;

 • repeated use;

-• creation for regulatory purposes.
+• creation for the purpose of regulatory regulation.

 For educational organizations, mandatory LNA is established by Article 30 of Federal Law N 273-FZ.
 It states that educational organizations develop LNA on the organization and implementation of educational activities, including: